Vyral/base-template/_posts/2020-06-01-the-key-to-starting-the-day-off-great.md

 Once I’m through with all that, I’ll connect with my team at 8:15 a.m. to share what we’re grateful for as well as what our intentions and goals are for the day.
 Then from 9 a.m. to 11 a.m., we work on lead generation.

-I’ve found that when you plan out your morning with a powerful, intentional schedule the rest of your day falls into place and you’ll be more positive and ready to connect with others.
+I’ve found that when you plan out your morning with a powerful, intentional schedule, the rest of your day falls into place and you’ll be more positive and ready to connect with others.

 **Feel free to reach out to me to share your morning routine\!** If there’s anything I can do to help, don’t hesitate to ask.
 I’m here for you.